der-carnivore/BingAds-docs/BingAds/scripts/reference/CampaignUrls.md

 ### Returns:
 |Type|Description|
 |-|-
-Object|The custom parameters of the campaign as a map of the following form: `{key1: 'value1', key2: 'value2', key3: 'value3'}`.
+Object|Custom parameters of the campaign as a map of the following form: `{key1: 'value1', key2: 'value2', key3: 'value3'}`.

 ## <a name="gettrackingtemplate"></a>getTrackingTemplate
 Returns the tracking template of this campaign.